julianeon/julianeon/glitch_guide.md

 I have 16 JavaScript apps on [Glitch](https://glitch.com) at [glitch.com/@julianeon](https://glitch.com/@julianeon).

-Each of them, when you click it, will take 1-3 minutes to load.
-But by reading this guide, you can get a sense of what you'll see before you decide to click and wait for it to load.
+Each app, when you click on it, will take 1-3 minutes to load.

+By reading this guide, you can get a sense of what you'll see after it loads, to decide if it's worth the wait.

-The demo is at the top and the link is at the bottom.
+On each app's page, the demo will be shown in a window at the top while the code will be accessible through a link at the bottom.

 ![glitch instructions](./glitch_instructions.png)